-A feasibility review precluded designs with control or comparison groups, such as randomized controlled trial and propensity score matched groups, because in most areas the population would not be large enough to support the required sample size for an intervention group and a comparison group.
-Small sample sizes limit our ability to test for causality with an experimental design; however, repeated within-group design and measures allow for evaluating change longitudinally for each intervention as sample sizes increase.
+A feasibility review precluded designs with control or comparison groups for individual program evaluation, such as randomized controlled trial and broader use of propensity score matched groups, because in most areas the population would not be large enough to support the required sample size for an intervention group and a comparison group.
+Small sample sizes limit our ability to test for causality with an experimental design; however, repeated withingroup design and measures allow for evaluating change longitudinally for each intervention as sample sizes increase.
 Additionally, statewide implementation and overlapping catchment areas and service populations among FFPSA grantees compounds the difficulty of identifying a comparison group as outcomes for treatment as usual candidates may be confounded by the receipt of other well-supported evaluations.
 Therefore, despite limitations associated with a longitudinal and repeated measures approach, the context of the evaluation restricts our design options to the proposed approach.
 Thus, we have incorporated strategies and approaches such as effect size comparison and Bayesian statistical approaches discussed previously to mitigate these limitations.
+However, to augment this approach, as previously noted, we will leverage the statewide population of children and youth receiving other DCF inhome services not associated with Family First as a matched comparison to the population of children and youth receiving Family First prevention services for the long-term permanency outcome.
+The outcomes of this comparison have implications for informing DCF practices related to the administration of state-administered prevention services.
+This analysis will reveal how services are currently used by DCF, and demonstrate how prevention services writ large are meeting permanency outcomes statewide.